 One of such memorable works is the Vietnam Veterans Memorial, which is located in the Washington Constitution Gardens on the National Mall near the Lincoln Memorial.

-Domain is trench lined V-shaped polished with black granite.
+A domain is trench lined V-shaped and polished with black granite.
 On a huge wall 58,000 names of Americans who lost their lives or got extinct during the Vietnam War, are carved.
 The whole composition is crowned in the form of a bronze sculpture of three soldiers on a hill on the inner side of the memorial.
 Warriors are made by F. Hart.
 The architect Maya Lin is the creator of the project.

 The memorial complex was opened in 1982, on the 13th of November.
 Since that time, it has entered a network of national parks.